ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 The Real-Galaxy-Tiny Dataset is constrained in size due to the computational rigor required for simulating realistic galaxies and dark matter.
 Additionally, the dataset seeks to emulate the real-world complexity of manually identifying gravitational distortions in astrophysical images, a task that naturally comes with a limited number of cataloged examples.
 Hence, the dataset's limited size is a deliberate reflection of these multifaceted challenges, ensuring both high-quality data and alignment with real-world conditions.

-You can generate the dataset using the notebook **create_dataset.pynb** or [download the pre-generated dataset](https://drive.google.com/file/d/1ZNZE4pLcAsY8C-cp4efNNHsyDrNYNMaB/view?usp=sharing).
+You can generate the dataset using the notebook **create_dataset.ipynb** or [download the pre-generated dataset](https://drive.google.com/file/d/1ZNZE4pLcAsY8C-cp4efNNHsyDrNYNMaB/view?usp=sharing).

 # Lensiformer